 How this will work: all current offerings around story and the mythic imagination for paid subscribers will remain as they are, as will current offerings at The Hearth.
 So if this new subject area doesn’t interest you, nothing will be lost.
 But in addition, throughout 2025 and for members of The Hearth only, I’ll be producing regular (no more than monthly) written or video posts to introduce a topic for conversation around contemporary faith and spirituality.
 As well as the currently scheduled quarterly sessions focused around the qualities of the seasons, there’ll be the opportunity for a couple of extra live sharing circles during the year to talk about women’s spirituality.
 And then we’ll just see how it goes.

 Because it has included an element of supporting my work, membership of The Hearth has formerly been set at £150 per year.
 I realise that this is beyond the means of many of you, and it’s compounded by the fact that Substack only allows the ‘founding member’ subscription level for all publications to be paid annually – you can’t do it monthly.
 (And nor does Substack allow writers to give away complimentary subscriptions to this membership level, I’m afraid.)
-What it does do, though, is allow subscribers to choose their own membership price – as long as the amount they choose is higher than the price of an annual paid membership, which for The Art of Enchantment is currently £60.
+What it does do, though, is allow subscribers to choose their own membership price – as long as the amount they choose is higher than the price of an annual paid membership.

 If you upgrade to The Hearth before the end of the year, you’ll automatically be entered into a draw to win a special gift bundle from me – including a signed and dedicated copy of a book of mine of your choice, and a small collection of specially chosen items – including one simple handmade thing – that I think will enchant you.
 To keep this fair to existing members of The Hearth, you’ll all be automatically added to a second draw for another such bundle.
 And when your annual membership comes up for renewal, you’ll be able to renew on the revised terms.
 I hope you’ll stick around and see what new magic we can conjure up together.